The US is set to name the winners of a new drone testing program

-At least 200 major tech and aerospace companies have applied to take part in drone tests that the US will announce on Wednesday.
+At least 200 major tech and aerospace companies have applied to take part in drone tests that the US will announce on Wednesday, according to Reuters.

 The initiative, which aims to speed up drone integration into the national airspace system, was launched by President Donald Trump's administration last year.
 It provides an opportunity for companies to potentially have a say in how the industry is regulated.